pushkar-anand/aka/README.md

 # bashAliasCreator

-Easily create aliases for bash/zsh shells.
-No need to edit your .bashrc/.zshrc every time to add an alias. bashAliasCreator does that for you in just one line.
+Easily create aliases for linux shells.
+No need to edit your shell startup scripts every time to add an alias. bashAliasCreator does that for you in just one line.

+### Supported Shells
+- BASH
+- ZSH
+- TCSH
+- KSH

 ## Installation